-If you enjoyed this post and are interested in similar stuff, check out my next post: Build static sites quickly and easily with Jigsaw.
+If you enjoyed this post and are interested in similar stuff, check out my next post: So much to learn, so little time.

 Want this and other exclusive content delivered straight to your inbox?
 Sign up for my newsletter 📰.